Vishall-hub/Municipal-Corporation/README.md

 # Technologies Used
 Frontend: HTML, CSS, JavaScript (with jQuery and Bootstrap)
-Backend: Java (with Spring Framework)
+Backend: Java Core with Servlet
 Database: SQL (with MySQL)